azeam/powerupp/README.md

 ![Screenshot](http://bufonaturvard.se/pics/powerupp2.png)

-This is tool for easy GUI adjustments (of a selected number) of values in the AMD PowerPlay table on Linux.
+This is a tool for easy GUI adjustments (of a selected number) of values in the AMD PowerPlay table on Linux.
 For now only Navi 10 (Radeon 5000 series*) graphic cards are supported.
 If you can provide data for other graphic cards, please do so!

 The reason for creating this is that the OverDrive settings were still not working for Navi 10 cards when I started working on it (kernel <5.5).
 Thanks to sibradzic and his work with UPP it is possible to adjust the settings anyway (and no need to set `ppfeaturemask` kernel options), but it can be hard to interpret the vast number of settings from the `pp_table` file, hence this GUI.